 The Genius zip file contains a number of example parties: the bilateral examples, multiparty example, and the storage example.
-To compile an example, set up your workspace as in the appendix (Section 11) and copy an example folder into
+To compile an example, set up your workspace as in the appendix (Section 11) and copy an example folder into src/.

 - 1. The bilateral examples illustrate how to develop agents for bilateral negotiations.
 They illustrate the use of the domain, preferences, offers, the BOA framework, and preference uncertainty: - The RandomBidderExample is the easiest example to start with.
-This simple example agent makes random bids above a minimum target utility and demonstrates the core uses of offers and utility. - The BoaPartyExample shows how to create an independent agent out of several BOA components and how to handle preference uncertainty. - The CustomUtilitySpacePartyExample shows how a party can deal with preference uncertainty by defining a custom UtilitySpace based on the closest known bid.
+This simple example agent makes random bids above a minimum target utility and demonstrates the core uses of offers and utility. - The BoaPartyExample shows how to create an independent agent out of several BOA components and how to handle preference uncertainty.